 Your style should be:

 - Simple and memorable.
 Your personal brand has to communicate clearly who you are.
 People will remember only a few things about you so focus only on elements that really contribute something to your brand.

 - Unique.
 Your style should be distinctive and unique.
 But you don’t need to sit down and study how to be different!
 You ARE special!
 Try to take your life as the basis of your expertise.

 - Modern.
 Keep your brand modern, fresh and actual.
 It should always feel inspiring to you and to your audience.

 - Personal.
 Try to be yourself – it is your PERSONAL brand.
 Stand strongly behind it.
 Don’t apologize for it.
 And don’t be afraid to speak your mind!

-Remember that your personal brand may add value to each new product, film or campaign you create.
+Finally to brand yourself as a filmmaker, you need to add value in every product, film or campaign you create.
 People will follow your brand from project to project but only if they feel connected and attracted to it.
-It’s time to take control of all those impressions!
+It’s time to take control of all those marketing impressions!